ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

 **Important** SSC is using Azure Devops Repositories and Pipelines as its git solution.

-## Requirements
+## <a name='Requirements'></a>Requirements

 Shared Services Canada uses the "[Multiple GCP organizations](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/solutions/landing-zone-v2/README.md#multiple-gcp-organizations)" architecture.

 Review the requirements listed [here](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/solutions/landing-zone-v2/README.md#requirements).

+## <a name='Createtier1monorepo'></a>1.
+Create `tier1` monorepo

 SSC implements a [Gitops-Git](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/tree/main/solutions/landing-zone-v2#gitops---git) deployment.
-As illustrated in the [Gitops](../Architecture/Repository%20Structure.md#Gitops) diagram, the ConfigSync operator requires an Infra repo and a ConfigSync repo.
+As illustrated in the [Gitops](../Architecture/Repository%20Structure.md#Gitops) diagram, the ConfigSync operator is observing our deployment monorepos.

-The steps assume these repos have already been created by following the "Create New Deployment Repo" section in [Repositories.md](./Repositories.md):

-- One of the two infra repos:
+Follow the "Create New Deployment Repo" section in [Repositories.md](./Repositories.md) to create one of the two `tier1` repos:

-  - `gcp-experimentation-tier1-infra`: if building a experimentation landing-zone.
+- `gcp-experimentation-tier1`: if building an experimentation landing-zone.
-  - `gcp-tier1-infra`: if building a dev, preprod or prod landing-zone.
+- `gcp-env-tier1`: if building a dev, preprod or prod landing-zone.
-- `gcp-tier1-configsync`: to identify which git revision of `tier1-infra` the Config Sync operator should observe.

-## Setup

-## 1. Bootstrap the Config Controller Project
+## <a name='BootstraptheConfigControllerProject'></a>2.
+Bootstrap the Config Controller Project

 The automated script creates a project, the FW settings, a Cloud router, a Cloud NAT, a private service connect endpoint and the Anthos Config Controller cluster.
 It also creates a root-sync.yaml file.

 The script requires a `.env` file to deploy the environment.

-1. Start a new change for your `tier1-infra` repo, follow the "Step 1 - Setup" section of [Changing.md](./Changing.md).
+1. Start a new change for your `tier1` repo, follow the "Step 1 - Setup" section of [Changing.md](./Changing.md).
     - Experimentation

-        repo name = `gcp-experimentation-tier1-infra`
+        repo name = `gcp-experimentation-tier1`
     - DEV, PREPROD, PROD

-        repo name = `gcp-tier1-infra`
+        repo name = `gcp-env-tier1`
-1. Your terminal should now be at the root of your `tier1-infra` repo, on a new branch and with the tools submodule populated.
+1. Your terminal should now be at the root of your `tier1` repo, on a new branch and with the tools submodule populated.
 1. If it doesn't exist, create a `bootstrap/<env>` directory.
 It will be used to backup files generated during bootstrapping.
 1. Copy the example.env file from the `tools/scripts/bootstrap` folder.